 How We Test the Order Execution Speed of Forex Brokers?

-EA for Market Order Execution Speed: This measures the time taken for brokers to execute trades at the current market price or instantly.
+- Measures the time it takes for brokers to execute trades at the current market price (instant orders).

-EA for Limit Order Execution Speed: This tests how quickly brokers execute orders such as buy limits, sell limits, buy stops, and sell stops.
+- Tests how quickly brokers place orders such as buy limits, sell limits, buy stops, and sell stops.

 Important Note About Testing Environment